Tips to Manage Stress: A Checklist

 Take time for Yourself

 It is also important for individuals to take time out for themselves on a regular, if not daily, basis.
 Learning to wind down after a long day by taking a bath, reading a novel, playing an instrument, or journaling, are ways in which we can nourish ourselves, and recuperate from a day of work and from taking care of others.
-Tip: Switch off all electronic gadgets.
+Tip to Manage Stress: Switch off all electronic gadgets.
 Ahhh, this is a hard one for some of us!
 Try it though, and you may just find that you can survive for an hour without your cell phone, ipad or computer.

 Engage in a hobby